vranki/ExtPlane-Panel/README.md

 perfect scaling and high resolutions.

 The application also allows running hardware instruments with X-Plane datarefs.
-Currently supported output devices:

-* Raspberry Pi's ServoBlaster module which allows RPi's GPIO pins to output PWM
-* Pololu SSC04A (or compatible) serial servo controller
-* Chroma USB Servo controller (http://electronics.chroma.se/usbsb.php)

 These are used to control servos using PWM.
 Other, more complex output devices can be implemented later.
 Currently Chroma is the most tested device but the others should also work.

 The app is written using Qt and is platform independent - it runs on different Linux variants, Mac and Windows.
 X-Plane SDK is NOT required